skibsthebear/tailbrain/README.md

       ./start-dev.sh
       ```

+      The script will:

+      - Stop any running Docker containers
+      - Remind you to install relay dependencies if you haven't yet
-      This will start the Host Command Relay in the background, build/rebuild the Docker images, and then start the services.
+      - Start the Host Command Relay in the background
+      - Build/rebuild the Docker images
+      - Start the services in detached mode

     - **🪟 For Windows:**
       ```bash
       start-dev.bat
       ```
+      The script will:
+      - Stop any running Docker containers
+      - Remind you to install relay dependencies if you haven't yet
-      This will start the Host Command Relay in a new command prompt window, build/rebuild the Docker images, and then start the services.
+      - Start the Host Command Relay in a new command prompt window
+      - Build/rebuild the Docker images
+      - Start the services in detached mode

     🎉 **Access TailBrain:** Once everything is up, open your browser and go to `http://localhost:7654`.
     The Host Command Relay will be running on port `7655`.